Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Adventures/Witching Hour.md

 -   The trap is sprung, making a noise, and Serenna calls the police.

--   The trap is sprung and damages something important to the hunters.
+-   The trap is sprung and damages something important to [[the hunters]].

 On a miss, the trap is sprung and the hunter takes full damage.